drekka/Alchemic/advanced.md

 ## Config classes

-It's possible you may need to configure Alchemic in a way that cannot be handled using the built-in macros.
-You might not not have access to the source code, or simply don't want to make it depend on Alchemic.
-For example, a singleton service class from a framework that is not aware of Alchemic.
+It's possible you may need to configure Alchemic outside of the class you want it to manage.
+You might not not have access to the source code or simply don't want to make it depend on Alchemic.
+For example, you might want to manage a service class from a framework that is not aware of Alchemic.

 To get around this sort of problem, you can create a class and implement the `AlchemicConfig` protocol.
-On start-up, Alchemic will automatically find these classes and execute the protocol methods.
-The main one being `configureAlchemic:(id<ALCContext>) context`.
+On start-up, Alchemic will find these methods and execute them to handle the extra setup instructions.

-{{ site.lang-title-objc }}
 ```objc
 @interface MyAppConfig : NSObject<AlchemicConfig>
 @end